Saturday, May 15, 2010

 c) 90min- 5hours a day

 The Moon bear (or white chested bear as joey keeps pestering me to mention) was one of the most entertaining animals at the zoo.
 He wouldn't stand still for any pictures and kept jumping into his pool of water and playing.
+Question 3: How many moon bears are estimated to left in the wild, worldwide?

 a)10,000